 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Carmine is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Carmine is a city of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Carmine who work in office and administrative support (23.94%), sales jobs (14.08%), and management occupations (12.68%).

-The population of Carmine overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Carmine, 24.40% have at least a bachelor's degree.
+The education level of Carmine citizens is a little higher than the average for US cities and towns: 24.40% of adults in Carmine have at least a bachelor's degree.

 The per capita income in Carmine in 2022 was $27,729, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,916 for a family of four.
 However, Carmine contains both very wealthy and poor people as well.